minerva-ml/open-solution-value-prediction/README.md

 This is an open solution to the [Santander Value Prediction Challenge](https://www.kaggle.com/c/santander-value-prediction-challenge).

-## The goal
+## The purpose of the Open Solution
-Create (entirely) open solution to this competition.
-We are opening both the code and process.
-Check [issues](https://github.com/minerva-ml/open-solution-value-prediction) and our [project board](https://github.com/minerva-ml/open-solution-value-prediction/projects/1).
+We are building entirely open solution to this competition.
+Specifically:
+1. Check **live preview of our work** on public projects page: [Santander Value Prediction Challenge](https://app.neptune.ml/neptune-ml/Santander-Value-Prediction-Challenge).
+1. Source code and [issues](https://github.com/minerva-ml/open-solution-value-prediction/issues) are publicly available.

 Rules are simple:
-* Clean code and extensible solution leads to the reproducible experimentations and better control over the improvements.
+1. Clean code and extensible solution leads to the reproducible experimentations and better control over the improvements.
-* Open solution should establish solid benchmark and give good base for your custom ideas and experiments.
+1. Open solution should establish solid benchmark and give good base for your custom ideas and experiments.

 ## Installation
 ### Fast Track